How to Change a Urinary Drainage Bag

 Ease of application

-The easiness of applying and removing the condom catheter can be the primary motivation for many people.
+The easiness of applying and removing the external catheter can be the primary motivation for many people.
 Once you’ve had an assessment and indicated the correct sizing, most people can apply and remove the sheath independently.

 How to Choose a Condom Catheter